Skip to main content

 DROP SEQUENCE

 This command is used to drop a sequence.
+The CASCADE keyword is optional and indicates that any dependent objects should also be dropped.

-DROP SEQUENCE t1_id;
+DROP SEQUENCE <sequence_name> [CASCADE]

 CREATE KEY RANGE

 This command is used to create a new key range.
 Since the key space is an ordered set, it is enough to specify only one end of the range.
+For composite sharding keys, specify multiple values separated by commas that correspond to each column in the distribution.

 CREATE KEY RANGE [ <keyRangeID> ]